IAmCoder/awesome-lucid-dreams/README.md

 Reality checks are tests that are performed to check if you are dreaming.
 The more you practice them while awake, the more

-- **Finger Through Hand** - try to push your index finger through the palm of the other hand.
+- **Finger Through Hand** - Try to push your index finger through the palm of the other hand.
-- **How Did I Get Here** - recall the steps that got you to your current location.
+- **How Did I Get Here** - Recall the steps that got you to your current location.
-- **Nose Pinch** - squeeze your nose closed with your index finger and thumb and try to take a breath.
+- **Nose Pinch** - Squeeze your nose closed with your index finger and thumb and try to take a breath.
-- **Finger Counting** - look closely at your hands for any unusual patterns and count your fingers.
+- **Finger Counting** - Look closely at your hands for any unusual patterns and count your fingers.
-- **Levitation** - imagine what it would feel like to fly around in your surroundings and visualize yourself doing so; after enough daydreaming you will at least have a dream in which you can fly.
+- **Levitation** - Imagine what it would feel like to fly around in your surroundings and visualize yourself doing so; after enough daydreaming you will at least have a dream in which you can fly.